Commercial Projects

 “These factors, in some cases, force many tenants to renew their current leases or to find alternative space options thus impacting upon occupancy levels.”

-The report, however, notes that there still remains an under-supply of pure A-grade offices in the country.
+The report highlights an ongoing under-supply of pure A-grade offices in the country.